popeindustries/buddy/README.md

 $ buddy install
 ```

-Start a basic web server and refresh the browser (using the live-reload browser plugin) after each build triggered by source file changes:
+Start a basic web server and refresh the browser (using the Live-Reload browser plugin) after each build triggered by source file changes:

 ```json
 {